 'In the following prototypes,

-'g is a number string; f and h are any string.
+'c is a 32-bit integer; g is a number string, f and h are any string.

 '